richard-unterberg/leaflet-nextjs-ts-starter/README.md

 - global styling for map ui components
 - collect useful set / get functionalities from leaflet and collect them in a hook for better dx
 - fix error when setting new coordinates in hot reload "Map container is already initialized."
+- create breakpoint hook synced with tailwind breakpoint which is usable in js

 ## 🎇 Getting Started